-These consolidated financial statements comprise the Company and its subsidiaries (together referred as "the Group").
+These consolidated financial statements comprise the Company and its subsidiaries listed in note 9 (together referred as "the Group").

-The consolidated financial statements were authorized for issue by the Board of Directors on 14 February 2021.
+The consolidated financial statements were authorized for issue by the Board of Directors on 14 February 2022.

 2 Basis of preparation